wyounas/wyounas.github.io/_posts/2025-10-30-reproducing-the-aws-outage-race-condition-with-model-checker.md

 ```

-How does a model checker use an invariant to check correctness?
-It starts from the initial state and systematically applies every possible transition, exploring all interleavings to build the set of reachable states [2].
-It then checks that the invariant holds in each one.
-If it finds a violation, it records a counterexample in a trail file.
+When we start the model checker, one DNS Planner process begins generating plans and sending them through channels to the DNS Enactors.
+Two Enactors receive these plans, perform their checks, apply updates, and run their cleanup routines.
+As these processes interleave, the model checker systematically builds the set of reachable states, allowing the invariant to be checked in each one.

 When we run the model with this invariant in the model checker, it reports a violation.
 Spin reports one error and writes a trail file that shows, step by step, how the system reached the bad state.
 ```bash